 Both sentences mean, “This is the receipt.”
 However, because naru なる’s primary meaning expresses change of state, many speakers find it ungrammatical for means of simply avoiding a declarative statement.
 Nothing is becoming the receipt.
 The receipt is the receipt.

-However, as straightforward as this reasoning may be for why using ni narimasu になります may be, there are important counterarguments to consider.
+There are important counterarguments to consider.
 Pretend that you are a waiter.
 Your customer orders iced coffee.
 You go to the back and fetch what your customer ordered, and then you return to the customer’s table and present it.
-In a psychological sense, one could say that the cup of iced coffee you have in your hand is simply a cup with something cold, dark liquid in it from the customer’s viewpoint.
+In a psychological sense, one could say that the cup of iced coffee you have in your hand is simply a cup with a cold, dark liquid in it from the customer’s viewpoint.

 Kochira, gochūmon no aisukōhii ni narimasu.